 Maybe not the most enamoring career choice—but also one of the more rewarding ones.
 The job content of a maintenance engineer can vary from company to company and across industries.
-In running commercial or industrial real estate, for example, the work can mean managing the preventive maintenance programs of the support systems of the facilities such as backup power (generators, UPS) and amenities.
-In other industries, such as in the energy sector, it can mean managing the maintenance plans of crucial components of the plant, like for the wind turbines, boilers, etc.
+In running commercial or industrial real estate, for example, the work can mean managing the preventive maintenance programs of the support systems of the facilities, such as backup power (generators, UPS) and amenities.
+In other industries, such as in the energy sector, it can mean managing the maintenance plans of crucial components of the plant, like wind turbines, boilers, etc.

 3. Safety Practitioner

 A safety engineer can also have a highly varying job content across industries, but the basic principles of occupational safety, industrial hygiene, and good housekeeping all form the base of the job’s functions.
-Conducting safety and compliance inspections are the routine, and you can expect to lead your company in keeping up with national and/or international standards.
+Conducting safety and compliance inspections is routine, and you can expect to lead your company in keeping up with national and/or international standards.

 While it’s easy to put a safety practitioner inside a box for the guy in charge of making sure zero-to-minimal accidents occur in the workplace and for minimizing any safety risk, a safety practitioner is much more than just a loss-prevention specialist.
-While it may sometimes be viewed as a boring job, the beauty in being a safety engineer is that you get to look out for both your employer and your fellow employees—preventing or minimizing productivity loss and keeping your co-workers safe.
+While it may sometimes be viewed as a boring job, the beauty of being a safety engineer is that you get to look out for both your employer and your fellow employees—preventing or minimizing productivity loss and keeping your co-workers safe.

 4. Power Plant Engineer

 If you thought that our healthcare workers and other economic frontliners (supermarket workers, peace & order, etc.) were the only heroes during the worst of the coronavirus pandemic, don’t forget about those who run our energy systems.
 Without people running the power plants that supply electricity for distribution to households, businesses, and institutions, there would be no activity at all inside hospitals, grocery stores, and everywhere else.
-We saw how the power crisis in Texas during February 2021 devastated the entire state.
+We saw how the power crisis in Texas in February 2021 devastated the entire state.

 A power plant engineer’s job is mainly to make sure the energy supply systems are able to produce to their full capacity, especially during times of high demand.
 Even just minor incidents inside power plants can cause power outages, so the magnitude and impact of a power plant engineer’s job is something that cannot be understated.
 It’s easy to think of power plant engineers as people who just sit around inside control rooms, air-conditioning on full blast, hot coffee in hand.
 But in reality, something unexpected always comes around, which keeps you at your feet.